freqtrade/freqtrade/docs/strategy-customization.md

 ```

 With this section, you have a new column in your dataframe, which has `1` assigned whenever RSI is above 30.

+Freqtrade uses this new column as an entry signal, where it is assumed that a trade will subsequently open on the next open candle.

+Pandas provides fast ways to calculate metrics, i.e. "vectorisation".
+To benefit from this speed, it is advised to not use loops, but use vectorized methods instead.

+Vectorized operations perform calculations across the whole range of data and are therefore, compared to looping through each row, a lot faster when calculating indicators.

+???
+Hint "Signals vs Trades"
+    - Signals are generated from indicators at candle close, and are intentions to enter a trade.
+    - Trades are orders that are executed (on the exchange in live mode) where a trade will then open as close to next candle open as possible.

+!!!
+Warning "Trade order assumptions"
+    In backtesting, signals are generated on candle close.
+Trades are then opened immeditely on next candle open.

+    In dry and live, this may be delayed due to all pair dataframes needing to be analysed first, then trade processing
+    for each of those pairs happens.
+This means that in dry/live you need to be mindful of having as low a computation
+    delay as possible, usually by running a low number of pairs and having a CPU with a good clock speed.

+#### Why can't I see "real time" candle data?

+Freqtrade does not store incomplete/unfinished candles in the dataframe.

+The use of incomplete data for making strategy decisions is called "repainting" and you might see other platforms allow this.

+Freqtrade does not.
+Only complete/finished candle data is available in the dataframe.

 ### Customize Indicators